Student Learning Outcomes Assessment Philosophy

 - Ken Wardinsky, Chief Information Officer, Information Technology

-- Chris Brueher, Institutional Data Analyst, Planning and Effectiveness
+- Chris Brueher, Director of Planning and Effectiveness